A USGS & CES Sponsored Meeting

 Florida Atlantic University Boca Raton Campus

-The workshop identified that these effects of climate change must be carefully considered and that those effects which are deemed likely to influence the outcome of Everglades restoration must be taken into consideration in the planning and implementation of regional projects.
+The workshop identified that the effects of climate change must be carefully considered and that those effects which are deemed likely to influence the outcome of Everglades restoration must be taken into consideration in the planning and implementation of regional projects.
 The workshop also identified that major uncertainties exist, from those associated with climate projections to those about specific changes in ecological structure and function.
 These uncertainties must be prioritized and then reconciled with timely research that can support decisions by resource managers.

 This technical meeting is sponsored by: